Rishi Sunak insists he is ‘absolutely not slowing down’ climate efforts

 “For those who disagree with me, and there are plenty of people as we can see over the last day or two, lots of people who disagree with me, the questions for them, they should explain to the country why they think it’s right that ordinary families up and down the country should have to fork out five, 10, £15,000 to make the transition earlier than is necessary.”

-Mr Sunak, who is likely to face further questions about the repositioning during a visit in south-east England later on Thursday morning, also scrapped the requirement of energy efficiency upgrades to homes.
+Asked about Sir Lindsay Hoyle’s denunciation of the “major policy shift” being made as the Commons was closed for the conference recess, the Prime Minister told reporters on a visit to Essex that he would be “undeterred” by resistance to his plans.

+He spoke to broadcasters at an agricultural college on Thursday morning, where sheep could be heard in the background, and highlighted that his changes were “particularly important for our rural and farming communities who were facing huge costs and are the backbone of our local economies”.

-Pressed on the prospect of legal challenges over his plans, the Conservative Party leader said he had “absolute confidence and belief” the UK will hit its targets, having “consistently over-delivered in all our previous carbon budgets”.
+Pressed on the prospect of legal challenges over his plans, he said he had “absolute confidence and belief” the UK will hit its targets, having “consistently over-delivered in all our previous carbon budgets”.

 He said: “We are absolutely not slowing down efforts to combat climate change.
-I am very proud of our country’s leadership.
-We have decarbonised faster than any other major economy in the G7, not a fact you hear reported that often.”
+I am very proud of our country’s leadership.”

-He brushed off a backlash from the car industry, after Ford warned that delaying the ban on new petrol and diesel vehicles would “undermine” its needs for “ambition, commitment, and consistency” from the Government.
+He dismissed a backlash from the car industry, after Ford warned that delaying the ban on new petrol and diesel vehicles would “undermine” its needs for “ambition, commitment, and consistency” from the Government.

 He said: “They made those comments before I’d actually stood up and made a speech based on speculation and since then what you’ve had are multiple other car manufacturers, including Toyota last night, welcome what I said.”

-The Prime Minister insisted the changes were not about politics, saying he wanted to “change the direction of our country” meaning he had to be “willing to change politics”.
+The Conservative Party leader insisted the changes were not about politics, saying he wanted to “change the direction of our country” meaning he had to be “willing to change politics”.

 Ed Miliband, Labour’s shadow energy security secretary, said he relished the opportunity to go “toe-to-toe” with the Tories on net zero during the election campaign.